This is the featured image of the Make Your Track Louder by Using Multiple Limiters blog article.

-Limiters are employed mostly for a single purpose: to limit the output of a signal in a way that prevents undesirable distortion and excessive peaks while, when used correctly, preserving the overall balance and color of a mix.
+Limiters are employed mainly for a single purpose: to limit the output of a signal in a way that prevents undesirable distortion and excessive peaks while, when used correctly, preserving the overall balance and color of a mix.
 This reduces the dynamic range of a signal, in turn making it possible to increase its loudness.
-In the vast majority of cases, limiters will be found in the master bus, at the very end of the mastering chain.
-In the following tutorial, we’ll show you how to use multiple limiters to gain more control over your track and ultimately make it louder.
+In most cases, limiters will be found in the master bus at the very end of the mastering chain.
+In the following tutorial, we'll show you how to use multiple limiters to gain more control over your track and ultimately make it louder.

-As usual, let’s begin by listening to a short sequence created in SoundBridge: DAW.
-It contains the majority of a full mix’s elements, with an additional mastering effect chain.
+As usual, let's begin by listening to a short sequence created in SoundBridge: DAW.
+It contains most of the whole mix's elements, with an additional mastering effect chain.

 This is a screenshot of my mix in SoundBridge: DAW before any processing on the master channel.